Dysgraphia: Treatment & Tutoring in Houston, TX

 Oftentimes, students with Dysgraphia are unable to take words they see on the chalkboard, on the wall, or in a book and translate these words onto paper.
 Dictation and Copy address both of these matters and most importantly, allow for self-correction.
 At the end of this technique, students go back and make corrections on their own.
 Revising mistakes themselves improve self-confidence and independence.

 Academic Remediation through Dysgraphia Therapy:

 Through Dysgraphia tutoring, our tutors can improve motor memory by having students practice forming letters and numbers in the air with big arm movements.
-Then, having them form letters and numbers with smaller hand or finger motions.
+Then, have them form letters and numbers with smaller hand or finger motions.
 This helps make the transition onto paper.
 Another tip that aids in strengthening hand muscles and improving motor control is playing with clay.
-A couple of strategies that will help with alignment in writing and letter formation are allowing students to practice doing mazes and keeping within lines, and connecting dots or dashes to create complete letters.
+Strategies that will help with alignment in writing and letter formation includes allowing students to practice doing mazes and keeping within lines, and connecting dots or dashes to create complete letters.

 Classroom Accommodations with our Dysgraphia Tutors: